Hydrocephalus & Infant Brain Damage

 Hypoxia (a lack of oxygen to the baby’s brain) or other brain injuries can cause brain bleeds into the ventricles (intraventricular hemorrhage, or IVH).
 Premature babies are especially susceptible to IVH because their brains are fragile.
 In premature babies, one type of IVH is called a germinal matrix hemorrhage (GMH), also known as a periventricular-intraventricular hemorrhage.
 Generally, GMHs are benign unless they grow very large.
 GMH is the most common cause of acquired hydrocephalus in babies.

 The germinal matrix is a key component of brain growth in the fetus – cells develop and grow out of the germinal matrix as the brain develops.
 In GMH, there is bleeding into the part of the germinal matrix that connects the the lateral ventricles.
-As bleeding continues, there can be rupture into the lateral ventricles, where the ventricles fill with blood and other cellular products, which cause the ventricles to swell.
+As bleeding continues, there can be rupture into the lateral ventricles; the ventricles fill with blood and other cellular products, which cause them to swell.

 Mechanisms of Damage in Hydrocephalus

 Hydrocephalus and brain damage can occur due to:

 - The front and back horns of the ventricles typically enlarge most and enlarge first, causing uneven ventricle dilation.
 This enlargement disrupts the ventricles’ lining, allowing CSF to move directly into brain tissue.
 This reduces CSF pressure significantly, but it also leads to fluid leaking into the spaces between the membranes that cover the brain.
 This progressively damages white matter.